vmware-tanzu/velero/site/content/docs/main/contributions/ibm-config.md

 2. Velero uses an AWS S3 compatible API.
 Which means it authenticates using a signature created from a pair of access and secret keys — a set of HMAC credentials.
 You can create these HMAC credentials by specifying `{“HMAC”:true}` as an optional inline parameter.
 See step 3 in the [Service credentials][3] guide.

 3. After successfully creating a Service credential, you can view the JSON definition of the credential.
 Under the `cos_hmac_keys` entry there are `access_key_id` and `secret_access_key`.
-We will use them in the next step.
+Use them in the next step.

 4. Create a Velero-specific credentials file (`credentials-velero`) in your local directory: